Quantum thermodynamics and work fluctuations with applications to magnetic resonance: Work as a random variable

 \section{Work as a random variable}

-In 1997 Jarzynksi discovered that great insight into the properties of non-equilibrium processes could be gained by treating work as a \textit{random} variable.\cite{Jarzynski1997,Jarzynski1997a} For example, consider the process in which a movable piston is used to compress a gas contained in a cylinder.
+In 1997 Jarzynksi discovered that great insight into the properties of non-equilibrium processes could be gained by treating work as a \emph{random variable}.\cite{Jarzynski1997,Jarzynski1997a} The idea is as follows.
+Consider the process where a movable piston is used to compress a gas contained in a cylinder.
 Since the molecules of the gas are moving chaotically and hitting the walls of the piston in all sorts of different ways, each time we press the piston, the gas molecules will exert back on us a different force.
 This means that the work needed to achieve a given compression will change each time we repeat the experiment.
+Hence, \emph{work may be treated as a random variable}.

 Of course, one may object that in most systems these fluctuations are negligibly small.
 But that does not stop us from interpreting $W$ in this way.
 And, as we will soon see, this does bring several advantages.
 On the other hand, when dealing with microscopic systems, this interpretation becomes essential since fluctuations become significant.
 A famous example is the work performed when folding RNA molecules,\cite{Liphardt2002,Collin2005} already discussed in Sec.~\ref{sec:int}.